 Sometimes it can feel like writing difficult emails is a full-time job.
-This past week at work I've had to write several difficult emails.
-And as I was talking about it with a colleague, we realized that we had each learned tricks from mentors over the years.
+Every week it seems like I have an opportunity to write a difficult email.
+At least once.
+As I talked about it with a colleague, we realized that we had each learned tricks from mentors over the years.

 He didn't fire me, but on that day, even as I only had a week left there, he decided to invest some time in talking about how to write challenging emails that we never are excited to write.

 When you're upset, it's easy to let emotion seep into your writing.
+I've told you before, sometimes your emotion isn't serving you.
 More importantly, it's easy to throw in a few jabs (if someone else is at fault) or to build up a pretty tall wall (if you're at fault).